rafaelxl83/TicTacToeX/README.md

 Tic Tac Toe X isn't just a common game, it is a well known game but extended to five players on the same board.
 It is an experiment to learn new C++ 20 features and it will keep evolving, receiving updates from the latest versions and improvements.

-The NPC player calculates its advantage position using a sum calculation, simple like this, where this position will result in a sum that brings victory for him or to an adversary.
+The NPC player calculates its advantage position using a sum calculation, simple like this, where this position will result in a sum that brings victory for him or avoid another winner.
 # 1 Boards

 The board design is based on the amount of lines for each player.
 For instance, the common board has 2 horizontal lines and 2 vertical lines, so there is one line in each direction for each player.
 Expanding this thinking, if you add another player you can just add two more lines.